-Over the coming 600 years, the Cawdor Family continued to expand the building until it took on its current form.
+Over the coming 600 years, the Cawdor Family continued to expand the building, until it took on its current form.

 A family legend

 Over time, the family decorates their residence with fine tapestries, rugs, paintings by famous painters such as Sir Joshua Reynolds, Francis Cotes, Sir William Beechey and Sir Thomas Lawrence.
 In between, however, hand-painted drawings of the ladies of the house hang on the walls.
 The showcases are stacked with porcelain from several centuries.
-The shelves of the bookcases bend under the printed works collected over time by the generations of the Cawdors.
+The shelves of the bookcases bend under the printed works collected over time by the generations of Cawdors.

 A visit to Cawdor Castle is like entering the owners' private rooms.
 On the table in the Drawing Room, piles of books are randomly draped on sideboards.
 In the Dining Room, the table is set, as if the family returns at any moment from their daily pursuits.
-In the living room you have the impression, as if the magazines from a cozy reading evening on the table remained.
+In the living room you have the impression, as if the magazines from a cozy reading evening remained on the table.
 The house is not a museum.
 It is inhabited, and leaves the visitor with this impression.